mrpapawheelie/tradingview/README.md

 - These signals are **not** given away for free.
 The included `trades.md` files are for social proof only.
 - If you want access to Credexium signals, stay tuned for future opportunities!

-## Script Categories

-### Indicators
+## Free Indicators

-- Technical analysis indicators that can be used for market analysis
+- The `indicators/` directory contains free, open-source technical analysis indicators for TradingView.
-- Each indicator is a standalone script that can be used on TradingView charts
+- Anyone can use, modify, or contribute to these scripts.

-### Strategies
+## Free Strategies

-- Complete trading strategies with entry/exit rules
+- The `strategies/` directory contains free, open-source trading strategies for TradingView.
-- Includes backtesting capabilities
-- Each strategy can be used for automated trading or manual trading signals
+- These are provided for educational and research purposes.

 ## Usage